Gardner Museum Heist —Blog

 In 1993, McDevitt was brought before a grand jury about his possible knowledge of the Gardner heist case.
 But by that time the 1990 Boston resident was no longer local.
 He had moved to California.
 In McDevitt's attempt to rob the Hyde Collection in Glen Falls, NY in 1988, a female delivery van driver went to pick up a package but was "confronted by a man with a gun who forced her back into the van," forced to drive a short distance.
 She was then "handcuffed, her mouth and eyes were taped, and she was knocked out by an ether-soaked rag."

-By the time the FBI began serving up their official narrative, about local toughs being the culprits, McDevitt had left the state, left the country, and was no longer alive.
+By the time the FBI began serving up their official narrative, about local toughs being the culprits, McDevitt had left the city, left the state, left the country, and was no longer alive.
 He died in Medellin, Colombia in 2004.

 To the Boston Globe, McDevitt was no longer the Boston resident, who was at home, just three miles from the Gardner Museum, an ex-con, without an alibi on the night of the heist, a local thug capable of planning and carrying out violence against perfect strangers purely for monetary gain to fulfill his grandiose schemes.
 Instead, McDevitt was a Hollywood screenplay writer, usually not even mentioned by name in news stories in the Boston Globe.